Dual Diagnosis: Alcohol and Eating Disorders

 When does drinking alcohol become a problem?

 Drinking alcohol is legal.
 It is often glamourised in the media.
 It’s also the go-to for millions when there are celebrations and commiserations.
-In 2018, 82% of adults said they had drank alcohol in the last year.(4)
+In 2018, 82% of adults said they had drunk alcohol in the last year.(4)

 Interestingly, people in managerial and professional roles are most likely to say they have drunk in the last week.(5) Many people have drink problems but don’t access treatment due to the stigma attached to it.